 The diverse array of options that a law degree opens can be pursued as per one’s interests and inclinations.
 It can be a gateway to not only money and success but also to power and respect.
-The stream of law, one decides to focus on and goes a long way in determining the nature of work they’d end up doing, and also the amount of money they’d earn.
+The stream of law, one decides to focus on and continues for long way determines the nature of work they would be doing, and also the amount of money they would earn.
 So it is essential to know the scope of a law degree to realistically gauge your abilities and goals against the specialisation you want to pursue.

 A. Here are the important law specialisations